Who this meeting is for?

 Extent of representation so far:

-This meeting has been supported by sponsorship from Biogen Idec Ltd and Merck Serono Ltd. The sponsors have not initiated this meeting or had any input in the educational content or the selection of speakers.
+This activity has been supported by sponsorship from Roche Products Ltd, Biogen Idec Ltd, Novartis Pharmaceuticals UK Ltd, Merck Serono Ltd and Sanofi Genzyme.
+The sponsors have had no control over the educational content of this activity.